WOA-Project/SurfaceDuo-Guides/Other/ExtractingPartitions.md

 Take note of all the lines that get output from this command.
 In my case, it's only one and it is `1d84000.ufshc`.

-Back into the shell:
+- Next we need to retrieve our mount point for our partition, to do so, run this command:

 ```
 ls -al /dev/block/platform/soc/[the last line we took note of]/by-name/
 ```

-*In my case the command will be: `ls -al /dev/block/platform/soc/1d84000.ufshc/by-name/`*
+*In my case: `ls -al /dev/block/platform/soc/1d84000.ufshc/by-name/`*

-This is going to output a lot of lines, with each partition name having its mount point.
+- This is going to output a lot of lines, with each partition name having its mount point.
 Look for the line that says `boot_[your slot]`:

 <img width="506" alt="image" src="https://user-images.githubusercontent.com/29689637/222557262-7cbe0114-a218-4d60-9da3-2e04a9733bd6.png">

-Now let's take note of its mount point, in my case: `/dev/block/sde26`.
+- Now let's take note of its mount point, in my case: `/dev/block/sde26`.

 Let's make an image of the partition:

 ```
 dd if=/dev/block/[your mount point] of=/tmp/boot.img
 ```
-*In my case, the command will be: `dd if=/dev/block/sde26 of=/tmp/boot.img`.*
+*In my case: `dd if=/dev/block/sde26 of=/tmp/boot.img`.*

-Now let's exit the shell and extract the boot.img from the device:
+- Now let's exit the shell and pull the boot.img from the device, to do so, run the following command on your PC:

 ```
 exit